 Flash forward 14 years and in 2020, AlphaTauri recorded a fourth place finish with Daniil Kvyat.
 Pierre Gasly also looked set for a good result having qualified an impressive fourth, but retired from the race.
 In both 2006 and 2020, AlphaTauri finished ahead of the senior Red Bull team in the race.

 AlphaTauri have scored in each of the last two Imola races, with Pierre Gasly finishing seventh in 2021 and Yuki Tsunoda recording the same result in 2022.
-The other driver has finished 12th in each of the last two years.
+The other driver has finished 12th in each of the last two races.

 WINS: 8, POLES: 4, PODIUMS: 15 | 2022 RESULT: ALBON 11th, LATIFI 16th